adlnet/edx-platform/docs/en_us/lms_api/source/overview.rst

 edX LMS API Version 0.5, Alpha
 **********************************

- The edX LMS API is currently at version 0.1 and is an Alpha release.
-We plan on making significant enhancements and changes to the API.
+ The edX LMS API is currently at version 0.5 and is an Alpha release.
 We plan on making significant enhancements and changes to the API.

 .. caution::
  As this is a new and rapidly evolving API, at this time edX does not guarantee forward compatibility.
-We encourage you to use and experiment with the API, while keeping in mind that parts may change.
+We encourage you to use and experiment with the API, while keeping in mind that endpoints may change.

 ****************************
 edX LMS API Capabilities